 - Wedge/Starter Hole: targeted crack initiation at starting points, subsequently continued with hydraulic wedge splitter or concrete demolition shear.

 Practice tip: Even spacing, sufficient depth, and clean borehole cleaning promote reproducible crack guidance and minimize uncontrolled spalling.
+Where tolerances are tight, mark centerlines and verify runout against reference edges.

-Interaction with Hydraulic Wedge Splitter
+Interaction with Hydraulic Wedge Splitters

 Hydraulic wedge splitters develop their full effect in appropriately dimensioned relief boreholes.
 The splitting forces act in the intended plane, allowing components or rock blocks to release with low stress.
 Hydraulic power packs provide the required energy, while the boreholes act as defined force introduction points.
 Result: fewer secondary cracks, less rework, higher dimensional accuracy.

 Concrete demolition shear benefit from pre-weakened cross-sections: gripping requires lower reaction forces, components can be removed closer to edges or inserts, and reinforcement can be deliberately exposed.
 Relief boreholes reduce the risk of uncontrolled spalling and facilitate subsequent steel cutting with steel shear.
+Optimized bite sizes and a clear separation line shorten cycle times and improve surface quality for subsequent works.

 Workflow: From Planning to Quality Assurance